Introduction: Smart Radiator Valve With Home Assistant

 As a side note, I've got my Raspberry Pi connected to my central heating controller and I've used the same transistors that were used for ENA and ENB to short out the 'Advance' button, so I can turn my heating and hot water on/off from anywhere with an internet connection.
 I've also installed temperature sensors in the rooms where I've got the sRVs.
 There's loads of tutorials to do this, I've used an esp-01 board with ESPeasy installed and a DS18B20 sensor.

 Back to the sRV!
-You need to add a 'MQTT Switch' component to Home Assistant and name it to match what you've got in your sketch.
-Here's what I have in my configuration file.
+You need to add a 'MQTT Cover or Switch' component to Home Assistant and name it to match what you've got in your sketch.
+Here's an example of one of the MQTT Covers I have in my configuration file.

 Once this is setup you'll be able to action the stepper motor.
 Power the sRV by connecting the esp to a USB power supply.
 Function the actuator to check everything is working.